-Before slavery Black Hair represented an individual’s age, marital status, tribe, gender, rank in the community, wealth and more.
-This on-going series is to encourage my audience to think about how much hair has an impact on one’s identity and that it is more than just beauty or fashion trends.
+Before slavery, Black Hair represented an individual’s age, marital status, tribe, gender, rank in the community, wealth, and more.
+This ongoing series is to encourage my audience to think about how much hair has an impact on one’s identity and that it is more than just beauty or fashion trends.
 The way we wear our Hair is who we are past and present.
 I find that African Americans are often looked at as aliens or specimens due to their features and the most criticized and penalized feature by society is the texture and natural state of our black hair.

-I was inspired to create this series while undergoing my own hair journey and the controversies I faced from family, friends and society.
-Through this on-going experience I found a gap in knowledge and understanding when it comes to Black Natural Hair styles among generations.
+I was inspired to create this series while undergoing my own hair journey and the controversies I faced from family, friends, and society.
+Through this ongoing experience, I found a gap in knowledge and understanding when it comes to Black Natural Hairstyles among generations.

 Many of the works in this collection were also inspired by DNA findings and research on the various regions that have populated for me.